brown-band/website/pages/scripts/1997-1998/spring/adoch.md

 **The activities I was involved in in High School taught me a lot about leadership.
 I was very active in serving my community, and I think that community service is an important part of who we are as citizens.
 I think that... never mind what I think!
 What do you think?
 You only take 17% of your applicants?
 What’s up with that?
 And what’s up with pencils?
 I mean, nobody uses those, right?
 Don’t you love the paternalism of Windows 95?
 Pope me some Guam! :sd[serious, earnest voice] And in conclusion, I think Brown would be the best place for me to develop my talents and become a future citizen of the world.**

 Well, that’s it.
 You’re done!
 You can relax; all the heart-wrenching struggle of the application process is over. (ominously) Until you start applying for a job.
-Watch now as the Band looks ahead to the future by playing "Time Warp."
+Watch now as the Band looks ahead to the future by playing “Time Warp.”

-:sd[Band plays "Time Warp."]
+:sd[Band plays “Time Warp.”]

 We hope you enjoyed our show.
 Be sure to talk to us during the Activities Fair to follow.
 We’re the ones with the shiny uniforms and the big instruments!

-:sd[Band boogies out, playing "Ever True to Brown."]
+:sd[Band boogies out, playing “Ever True to Brown.”]